Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 • Tear Lake: the clearest

-The starting point of this hike is Pionerska Hut, where it is possible to ascend via a cable car (about 30 minutes) to reach the hiking trails.
+The starting point of this hike is Pionerska Hut, where you can ascend via a cable car (about 30 minutes) to reach the hiking trails.
 Alternatively, you can also hike; the total walk is more than 2 hours long.
-The lift to the Seven Rila Lakes costs 18 LEV (9 euros), and the ride comes with fantastic views.
+The lift to the Seven Rila Lakes costs 18 LEV (9 euros), and the ride offers fantastic views.

 Once you are ready to begin exploring, you can choose either the lower or the higher paths, both relatively easy.
 The higher path offers a more panoramic view of the lakes.
 However, they both offer advantageous scenarios.